dancode/project/README.md

  └─ server/    				# Optional dedicated server host.

-	Each one has a main function that:
-		- Sets up platform layer (window, input, file system).
-		- Loads the module manager.
-		- Loads the initial modules (core, reflect, etc.).
-		- Hands control to a loop (while(running) { module_tick(dt); }).

-	There is no engine.dll
-		- modules/core/ is the true root (logging, memory, jobs, assert).
-		- other modules depend on core.
-		- at startup the host always loads core first.

-	Engine = the set of modules you load (core + ecs + renderer + …).
-	No hardcoded dependency tree — just module.cproj specifying deps.

 /project root/				# contains the compiled
 ├─── bin/                	# Build output (binaries)
 ├─── build/                	# Build output (intermediate files)